 By this stage, the painting is basically finished with the exception of a couple last details.
-To add the stubble to Grant's face, I created a new layer and changed the mode to "multiply".
-I select a soft round brush and then eye drop the skin color that I am going to paint on top of.
+To add the stubble to Grant's face, I created a new layer and changed the Blend Mode to Multiply.
+I select a Soft Round Brush and then eye drop the skin color that I am going to paint on top of.
 I don't try to copy what I see in my reference picture, instead, I paint my impression.
 Have fun with it, and exaggerate, just be careful how far you go with the exaggeration.
 You don't want to loose the "character" of your subject.

 I usually add a bit of noise to my paintings because it helps to give them more of a traditional and illustrated look.
 This may not be for everyone.
 I actually added noise to this painting earlier on in the demonstration but it's also something that you can wait to do until the very end.
 I suggest that if you decide to add the noise early on in your painting, that you keep your "noise layer" clicked off when using your eye drop tool to select or mix color.
 If your layer is on, the noise will interfere with the "actual" colors or values that you are intending to select.

 To create a layer of noise.
 Create a new layer, which will be your top layer.
-Open your color picker and select 75% black and 0% for Cyan, Magenta, and Yellow.
+Open your Color Picker and select 75% black and 0% for Cyan, Magenta, and Yellow.
 Select your "bucket" tool and fill your new layer with the 75% black.
-Next, go to Filters and select "noise".
+Next, go to Filters and select Noise.
 You will need to try the different settings to figure out what works best for you.
 After you've selected noise, go back to Filters and select "blur more".
 Next, in the "noise" folder, select "dust and scratches".
 You can select that two or three times if you like.
-Next, go to your layer "mode" and change it from "normal" to "soft light".
-I usually keep my opacity between 20% to 40%, it depends on the effect you are going for.
+Next, go to your Layer Blend Mode and change it to Soft Light.
+I usually keep my Opacity between 20% to 40%, it depends on the effect you are going for.

 I hope you have enjoyed this tutorial on painting.
 Painting can be a real struggle, believe me, I know.
 Don't ever give up on it, and don't ever expect that you'll be able to paint over night.
 It takes a lot of work and a lot of endurance, and in my experience, there will always be frustrations while painting.
 There will always be room to grow, and new things to learn.
 If you're having a difficult time learning how to mix color, or understand values, do yourself a favor and turn your computer off.
 Get out "real" paints, and learn what it means to "really" paint.
 Knowing how to paint traditionally is the only reason I can paint the way that I do digitally.